This page is constantly being updated with new questions and answers. We encourage you to check back frequently.

 A: A small number of our courses have a supplemental fee.
 This fee is most commonly for the cost of lab materials, bussing and access to course-related medical sites or other supplies needed for the particular course.

 A: Please do not attempt to pay for your course until you are notified to do so.
-You will receive billing information in late March (late May for Pre-Bacc) about how to make your payment.
+You will receive billing information in mid-March (late May for Pre-Bacc) about how to make your payment.
 To get an idea of what to expect, please review our Financial Policies & Payment Information webpage.

 A: Only students are initially able to access the E-Bill system.
 Parents/guardians will not be able to access the system until the student sets them up as an authorized user.
 Please follow the Pre-College E-Bill Guide for assistance.